finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(TransactionPortfoliosApi)
     scope = 'scope_example' # str | The scope of the transaction portfolio.
     code = 'code_example' # str | The code of the transaction portfolio.
 Together with the scope this uniquely identifies               the transaction portfolio. from_transaction_date = 'from_transaction_date_example' # str | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified. (optional) to_transaction_date = 'to_transaction_date_example' # str | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version               of each transaction if not specified. (optional) filter = 'filter_example' # str | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"               For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'Instrument', 'Transaction', \"LegalEntity\" or \"CustodianAccount\" domain to decorate onto               transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or               'Transaction/strategy/quantsignal'. (optional) page = 'page_example' # str | The pagination token to use to continue listing transactions from a previous call to GetTransactions. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
 The current behaviour is               to return all transactions if possible, but this will change to defaulting to 1000 if not specified in the future.
 It is recommended               to populate this field to enable pagination. (optional) show_cancelled_transactions = True # bool | Option to specify whether or not to include cancelled transactions,               including previous versions of transactions which have since been amended.
 Defaults to False if not specified. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\". (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, show_cancelled_transactions=show_cancelled_transactions, sort_by=sort_by, opts=opts)
+        # api_response =  api_instance.get_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, show_cancelled_transactions=show_cancelled_transactions, sort_by=sort_by, opts=opts)

         # GetTransactions: Get transactions
-            api_response = await api_instance.get_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, show_cancelled_transactions=show_cancelled_transactions, sort_by=sort_by)
+        api_response = api_instance.get_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, show_cancelled_transactions=show_cancelled_transactions, sort_by=sort_by)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling TransactionPortfoliosApi->get_transactions: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters